jpaulm/drawfbp/README.md

 Now enter a call to `drawfbp.bat` in DOS, followed by the name of the `.drw` file, e.g.

     <folder containing DrawFBP on your machine>\drawfbp.bat C:\Users\bobco\drawfbp\diagrams\CheckShowTextCsharp.drw

+Now, dear reader, if you can figure out how to associate either the `.jar` file or the `.bat` file with the filtype `.drw`, I would appreciate it if you would let me know!

 **Note:**  `fbp.json` in `docs` does not download correctly:  please do a copy and paste from https://github.com/jpaulm/drawfbp/blob/master/docs/fbp.json (current version thanks to Henri Bergius of NoFlo).